BlueSchnabeltier/rvmb-extentions/README.md

 Extentions for elebumm/RedditVideoMakerBot

 ## Master
-This Branch contains extentions for the master Branch in elebumm/RedditVideoMakerBot
+This Branch contains extentions for the "master" branch in elebumm/RedditVideoMakerBot